 Transport

-Devices containing explosives shall be transported in conformance with ST/SG/AC.10/1 Rev.14.
+Explosives devices shall be transported in conformance with the latest version of UNECE regulations ST/SG/AC.10/1.

-The transport classification should be 1.4 S.
+If it is not possible to exclude explosive devices of class 1, according to UNECE regulations ST/SG/AC.10/1, Chapter 2.1 par.
+2.1.3.6, the explosive devices are assigned to Class 1 and the required transport classification should be 1.4 S.

-The containers shall protect the component from the mission.
+The containers shall protect the component from the transport and storage mission profile.

-Definition of containers shall be in conformance with UNO regulations (ST/SG/AC.10/1 Rev. 14 - Manual of Tests and criteria).
+Definition of containers shall be in conformance with the latest version of UNECE regulations ST/SG/AC.10/1 .

 It is good practice to pack explosive components individually to prevent changes in humidity and electrostatic charge.